spinalcordtoolbox/disc-labeling-nnunet/README.md

 ## Description

 This repository was created to train and test the [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) in a disc labeling context.
-Depending on the results, the method will be integrated in our [Benchmark](https://github.com/spinalcordtoolbox/disc-labeling-benchmark).
+Depending on the results, the method will ultimately be integrated in our [Disc labeling benchmark](https://github.com/spinalcordtoolbox/disc-labeling-benchmark).

 ## Getting Started